settinge/Mobility_Trends/README.md

 The relationship between mobility and covid-19 during QI of 2020 was investigated.
 We wanted to figure out whether subsequent shutdowns have affected people's mobility in different cities and countries around the world.

+# How to Run Code

+1).
+Copy and paste this link https://covid19-mobility.herokuapp.com/ into your browser.

 # Technologies Used:

 Pandas, Python, Flask, SQL, Postgres, HTML, JavaScript, CSS, Plotly, Git, Github